0anas01/website/linkerd.io/content/2.15/getting-started/_index.md

 Welcome to Linkerd! 🎈

-In this guide, we'll walk you through how to install Linkerd into your Kubernetes cluster.
-Then we'll deploy a sample application to show off what Linkerd can do.
+In this guide, we'll walk you through how to install the latest _edge release_ of Linkerd into your Kubernetes cluster.
+New edge releases usually appear weekly, and always represent the latest and greatest development work being done on Linkerd.
+This means that edge releases always have the latest new features and fixes, but of course they may also have bugs, work that's later backed out, or breaking changes (though we try to avoid these things!).

+As of February 2024, the Linkerd project only produces edge releases.
+Using them and [reporting bugs](https://github.com/linkerd/linkerd2/issues/new/choose) is a great way to help Linkerd!
+But if that isn't for you, no problem -- check out [Linkerd releases](/releases/) for more about _stable releases_ from the vendor community.

+## Overview

-This guide is designed to walk you through the basics of Linkerd.
-First, you'll install the *CLI* (command-line interface) onto your local machine.
-Using this CLI, you'll then install the *control plane* onto your Kubernetes cluster.
-Finally, you'll "mesh" an application by adding Linkerd's *data plane* to it.
+First you'll install the Linkerd *CLI* (command-line interface) onto your local machine.
+Using this CLI, you'll then install the Linkerd *control plane* onto your Kubernetes cluster.
+Finally, you'll install a sample application and "mesh" it by adding Linkerd's *data plane* to it, so that you can put Linkerd through its paces.

-{{< releases >}}
+This may sound complex, but in practice it's pretty simple -- let's get to it!

 ## Step 0: Setup